Gu-Simplicio/ticTacToe-in-Java/README.md

 # Tic tac toe game created in Java
 (to brazilians: a versão em português está mais abaixo)

+## Text in english

+### What's the purpose of this repository?
+Esse projeto serve para estudar a sintaxe básica da linguagem de programação Java, aqui foi criado um jogo da velha simples com ela

+### How does the game works?
+This project serves to study the basic syntax of the Java programming language, here a simple tic-tac-toe game was created with it.

+### Concepts studied with this project:
+With this project I studied the basic syntax of the Java programming language, using attributes in the main class (TicTacToe), methods for game functionalities, for, foreach, while and do..while loops, if-else and switch-case conditionals and improved my programming logic.

 ## Texto em português

 ### Qual o propósito deste repositório?